Learn more about urinary incontinence: introduction

 When to seek medical advice

-See your GP if you have any type of urinary incontinence.
-Urinary incontinence is a common problem and you shouldn't feel embarrassed talking to them about your symptoms.
+See a GP if you have any type of urinary incontinence.
+Urinary incontinence is a common problem and you should not feel embarrassed talking to them about your symptoms.

 This can also be the first step towards finding a way to effectively manage the problem.

-Urinary incontinence can usually be diagnosed after a consultation with your GP, who will ask about your symptoms and may carry out a pelvic examination (in women) or rectal examination (in men).
+Urinary incontinence can usually be diagnosed after a consultation with a GP, who will ask about your symptoms and may do a pelvic or rectal examination, depending on whether you have a vagina or a penis.

 Causes of urinary incontinence